-- Present the supporting documents in the same order listed in the cover letter and as outlined in EOIR-31A. - Clearly title/label documents and make sure they match how titles are listed in the cover letter. - OLAP and USCIS prefer applications to be submitted via email.
-You can email your application to OLAP at R-A-Info@usdoj.gov and copy your USCIS District Director on the email to OLAP for ease of submission.
-To locate the USCIS District Director with jurisdiction over your office location(s), you can visit the USCIS website at https://www.uscis.gov/scams-fraud-and-misconduct/avoid-scams/become-an-authorized-provider.
+- Present the supporting documents in the order outlined in EOIR 31A. - Clearly title/label documents and make sure they match how titles are listed in the cover letter. - The DOJ R & A Program and USCIS prefer applications to be submitted via email.
+You can email your application to the DOJ R & A Program at R-A-Info@usdoj.gov and copy your USCIS District Director on the email to the DOJ R & A Program for ease of submission.
+To locate the USCIS District Director with jurisdiction over your office location(s), you can visit the USCIS website.